Harada Method Training & OW64-Chart - FRAKXION

-It became known internationally when Shohei Ohtani used it at age 15 — completing his own version of the 64-Chart with focus areas including physical conditioning, precision, mental strength, and luck — on his way to becoming one of the greatest baseball players of all time.
+It became known internationally when Shohei Ohtani used it at age 15, completing his own version of the 64-Chart with focus areas including physical conditioning, precision, mental strength, and luck, on his way to becoming one of the greatest baseball players of all time.
 The methodology is built around five forms that, used together, create a complete system for self-reflection, goal setting, action planning, habit formation, and daily improvement.

-Training is delivered one-on-one across five sessions, working through each form together.
-The goal of initial training is simply to complete each form — because familiarity and confidence with the tools is what makes them genuinely useful over time.
+The goal of initial training is simply to complete each form, because familiarity and confidence with the tools is what makes them genuinely useful over time.
 There is no pressure to use every form or use them continuously.
 Most people find one or two that resonate and develop their own rhythm with them, returning to others as life and goals evolve.

 Format: Five one-on-one sessions | In-person or virtual | Individual pace